darenfulwell/ipfabric/pyIPF/README.md

-# pyIPF module
+# pyIPF.py module

-Python module for importing inventory, filtering and exporting detail to other platforms.
+Python 3 module for importing inventory, filtering and exporting detail to other platforms.

 ## Functions exposed in module